Oregon State vs. Cal NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Oregon State has combined with its opponents to score more than 55.5 points in three of seven games this season.
+- Oregon State's games this season have gone over 55.5 points three of seven times.

-- Cal's games have gone over 55.5 points in two opportunities this season.
+- Cal and its opponents have combined to score more than 55.5 points in two games this season.

-- The combined points per game average of the two teams, 58.5, is 3.0 points above Saturday's over/under.
+- The combined points per game average of the two teams, 58.5, is 3.0 points more than Saturday's over/under.

-- These two squads combine to surrender 48.3 points per game, 7.2 fewer than this contest's over/under.
+- The 48.3 combined points per game that these two squads have allowed this season are 7.2 fewer than the 55.5 total in this contest.

 Oregon State Stats and Trends

-- Oregon State has played seven games, with five wins against the spread.
+- In Oregon State's seven games this year, it has five wins against the spread.

-- So far this season, the Beavers have been installed as favorites by a 1.5-point margin or more four times and are 3-1 ATS in those games.
+- This season, the Beavers have an ATS record of 3-1 in their four games as a favorite of 1.5 points or more.

-- Oregon State has eclipsed the over/under in 42.9% of its opportunities this year (three times over seven games with a set point total).

-- Oregon State is 4-1 against the spread and 4-1 overall when the team totals over 364.9 yards.
+- When Oregon State piles up more than 364.9 yards, the team is 4-1 against the spread and 4-1 overall.

-- The Beavers have turned the ball over one more time (10 total) than the Golden Bears have forced a turnover (9) this season.

 - Find the latest spread and moneyline odds for Oregon State at SISportsbook.